-The development needs for Members are seen to be adequately addressed both in terms of induction training and focused continuous training.
+The development needs for Members are seen to be adequately addressed both in terms of induction training and focussed continuous training.
 Officers have a formal appraisal process where training needs are adequately identified and catered for.
-The Council offers a full range of management and leadership training, for staff wishing to prepare themselves for future management roles through to senior leaders and a Leadership Development Programme for managers, leading to an Institute of Leadership and Management qualification.
-The Council acknowledges the need to ensure that there are effective succession plans in place as this is key to the continued level of service delivery as evident by the Chief Executive Officer and Director of Resources roles being currently filled on an interim basis by existing Council Officers.
+The Council offers a full range of management and leadership training, for staff wishing to prepare themselves for future management roles through to senior leaders.
+There is a New and Aspiring Managers' Programme for those who wish to further develop their skills and knowledge to progress their careers and a Pan London Emerging Leaders Programme for managers, leading to an Institute of Leadership and Management qualification.

 Managing risks and performance through robust internal control and strong public financial management.
 The Council's Constitution contains the specified items and is regularly reviewed and updated as necessary.
 The local decision-making process and scrutiny role are adequately documented and operated effectively including ensuring that there is input into reports from all corporate professionals including both legal and financial advice.

 The Council's Risk Management Strategy is effective and well embedded into corporate management processes.
 A combination of Strategic Risk Specialists and Heads of Service reviews maximises the opportunity to identify key risks of the Council achieving its objectives.
-A series of workshops were run during 2019/20 to provide support to all Heads of Services with this process.
-More will follow when required.

 It is acknowledged that it is not possible to eliminate all risks and that the review framework is not an absolute assurance of effectiveness.
 However, the regular review by Service Heads and Strategic Risk Specialists ensures that there is an appropriate mechanism to identify emerging threats and changes to priorities together with the impact should such an incident occur.